mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 <!-- TODO: Add a 64-sampler GIF, video, or screenshot here. -->

-Although QML requires a different implementation, it offers more flexible layout building blocks.
-The Classic color scheme is still reminiscent of the old LateNight skin, and the QML adaptation for PaleMoon helps existing users feel right at home.

 ## Startup experience and performance improvements

 <!-- To be worked upon -->